hcguersoy/swarm-elastic-demo/readme.md

 # Deprovision

 Use the script `rm-swarm.sh` to remove all created Docker machines but take care about that you have configured in the script the same amount of nodes as in the create script.

+In addition, you can use the script `rm_es_cluster.sh` to remove only the elasticsearch containers and deregister them.

 # TODO
 * Show how to use Docker Compose with Swarm and Overlay Network.